sokcheng/Kitsuchan-NG/COMMANDS.md

 ## info
 ### Aliases: i
 Information subcommands, e.g. channel information.

+## invite
+Generate an invite link for this bot.

 ## jisho
 Translates Japanese to English, and English to Japanese.